crolllab/teaching/Bioinformatics_Tools/Course_4_SNP_calling/README.md

 With the above code, we defined that a SNP should be genotyped in at least 80% of the individuals, that the minimum quality should be of 100 and that we want at least two alleles present among the analyzed Alpine ibex (`--mac 1`).
 The `mac` is the minor allele count, so the number of times, we have found the more rare allele.
 Our filter requires at least 1.

-_Q10: How many SNPs (or sites) did vcftools retain after filtering?_
+_Q9: How many SNPs (or sites) did vcftools retain after filtering?_

 ## R code to visualize SNP data

 We will switch now to R ("Console", not "Terminal").
 Before you start, create a text file containing exactly what is below.
 Name the file `Alpine_ibex.info.txt`.
-Hint: use `nano` (see Course 1)
+Hint: use `nano` (see Course 1) or the RStudio interface to create a new file (File -> New File).

 ```
 SRA_ID  population  individual